 *Tip – Khaba Fort is located in the desert, around a 30-minute drive outside of Jaisalmer.
 It is usually included when booking an overnight camel safari.
 Check with your tour operator at the time of booking.

 More Things to do in Jaisalmer

-If you plan on spending more than 2 days Jaisalmer or you have some time spare, here are some other things you can include on your Jaisalmer itinerary.
+If you plan on spending more than 2 days in Jaisalmer or you have some time to spare, here are some other things you can include on your Jaisalmer itinerary.

 7. Try a Bhang Lassi or Cookie

-For those of you who don’t know what Bhang is, it is an edible form of cannabis.
+For those of you unfamiliar with Bhang, it is an edible form of cannabis.
 It is most commonly found in Bhang Lassis, a tasty beverage mixed with milk, sugar, and fruits.
 Or alternatively in cakes or cookies.

 *Travellers Tip – We bought some cookies to take with us on our desert camel safari.
 Although we do not recommend taking Bhang in the heat, it certainly helped make an enchanting evening spent under the stars, that little more magical.

 8. Watch the Puppet Show

 Puppeteering plays a big part in traditional Rajasthani culture and Jaisalmer seems to be the heart of it it.